 You Can Steer GPT 5.3 While It Works

-This is the feature that changes the workflow.
+This feature changes the whole workflow.
 GPT 5.3 Codex handles tasks that take a while.
-Research, tool use, complex execution.
-And you can redirect it while it’s working without breaking its concentration.
+Research, tool use, and complex execution across multiple steps.
+You can redirect it while it’s working without losing what it already built.

 Previous models would lose context if you interrupted them.
 This one is designed to be more like an actual colleague.
-Check in, give feedback, redirect.
+You check in, give feedback, and point it in a new direction.
 It keeps going.

 What This Means for You